President Bush: the world holds you accountable !

 hoof beats thudding from the north

-over dry fields, ancient stirrups tied
+over dry fields, ancient stirrups tied with knots,

 others swelling in broken shoes.

 The way the troops take formation,